awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_UsingLargeFiles_section.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/s3/file_transfer#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/s3/file_transfer#code-examples)\.
 Create functions that transfer files using several of the available transfer manager settings\.
 Use a callback class to write callback progress during file transfer\.

 ```